 - We dance around the Toirah with other men, our fingers firmly entwined with others' hot, sweaty, hairy hands.

-However, most Rishoinim disagree with the RI, referring to his rather abrupt departure from his position as director of the all boys Orthodox summer camp in Northern Lithuania (although they settled out of Baiz Din, so no one can prove a damn thing).
+However, most Rishoinim disagree with the RI, referring to his rather abrupt departure from his position as director of the all boys Orthodox summer camp in

 The Sukkah offers many opportunities to be Hiddur Mitzvah, to go above and beyond the letter of the commandment.
 It is customary to decorate the Sukkah with pictures and other decorations.
 (Vooz iz givehn plastic fruit, anyway?
 I understand the Reform decorate their Sukkahs with shrimp.)